-Here are the following tactics of on-page SEO explained:
+Here are the following tactics of on-page SEO explained

 Permalink is what comes after the main domain URL.

 For better SEO, you should have a better permalink structure.
-If you are using some parameter driven dynamic URL structure or very long one, then take action now, and set the best permalink structure for your blog.
+If you are using some parameter-driven dynamic URL structure or a very long one, then take action now, and set the best permalink structure for your blog.
 Also, keep relevant text to build the permalink for every article.
 You can include one of your keywords in it to let Google know what your content is all about.

 Few checklists for better title tag: